Needless to say Spotify (and streaming platforms in general) are the way of the future. In this guide we dive into different promo techniques

 Simply figure out what genre your music resonates with the most and create a playlist with some of your own music and some other favourites of yours from other artists with the same genre.

-Make sure the first song on the playlist is yours and be sure to not flood the entire playlist with your music as people will see strait through that and it might be a turn off if a playlist is mostly just one artist…
+It’s a wise idea to make sure the first song on the playlist is yours and be sure to not flood the entire playlist with your music as people will see strait through that and it might be a turn off if a playlist is mostly just one artist when its meant to be a collection of music for a genre.

 For example if you make Future Bass, you could create a playlist called “Best of: Future Bass Music” send a link to your friends to follow your playlist and check out the music there.
 And with a bit of luck, people will also search for Future Bass music on Spotify and discover your music!